TZ30/Self_Cashier/README.md

 # First Project (Self_Cashier)

-Welcome to my first and final Pacman project, Self Cashier or Super Cashier!
-This is a simple self-checkout system implemented in Python.
+Welcome to my first and final Pacman project, Self Cashier or Super Cashier (Python-Based)!
 The system allows users to manage items in their shopping cart, perform various operations such as adding, removing, and updating items, calculate the total cost including discounts, and complete the purchase.
 The program is also run to provide more simple service to customers nationwide to purchase local products.

 ## Flow Chart
 #### Welcome | Start - *Input User